forumone/GSAHackahon/documentation/TechnicalSpecifications.md

 In addition to the above standard monitoring tools, Forum One somtimes also uses additional monitoring tools if required.
 These include:
 - Amazon CloudWatch
 - New Relic

+# Browser Compatability
+The dCare tool has been fully tested on the latest two versions of popular browsers including Chrome, Safari, Internet Explorer and Firefox.
+The tool has also been tested on the iPhone 5/5s and latest phone running the Android OS.